We offer adolescent and young adult specialty care for patients at all stages and support the transition from childhood to adulthood.

 - Gender dysphoria, sexual orientation/gender identity concerns

-- Substance use/abuse concerns
+- Substance use and high risk behavior concerns

 The Adolescent and Young Adult Specialty Clinic does not provide primary care, psychological testing or psychological counseling.
 For more information on these services, please visit Johns Hopkins All Children’s General Pediatrics and Psychology.